 We’ve all heard it — The Great Resignation is affecting medium to small businesses across the U.S. this summer.
 How can you protect your organization against losing your best employees?

-Earlier this year, associate professor Anthony Klotz of Texas A&M University predicted a ‘Great Resignation’ would be the next challenge for American business.
-As post-pandemic employees are called back to in-person work or increased hours, many, he predicted, would be reconsidering their options.
+As post-pandemic employees are called back to in-person work or increased hours disenchanted employees began considering their options.
 Some may completely exit the 9 to 5 grind, others will want to continue to work remotely, still others will be enticed to move on in the tight labor market.

 The Great Resignation has been trending, but it didn’t begin in May.
 In April of 2021, the Bureau of Labor Statistics reported 4 million Americans quit their job: they posit that it is because employees were confident they could find better work.
 The tight talent market has proved them right.
 With over 9 million available jobs that month, it’s a buyer’s market for a new position.
 For business, avoiding the Great Resignation will require understanding what motivates employees to leave, and what actions can be taken to make them stay.